frizbit/documentation/source/index.html.md

 Give the file a unique name and press save.
 You will have an option to protect the file with a password.
 Add a password, you need to enter this same password on Frizbit Dashboard.
 Save the .p12 file and its password for later use.

-Website Push ID, Website Push ID Certificate Private Key and its protection password will be asked while you are creating your website by using [Frizbit Dashboard.](https://dashboard.frizbit.com)
+Website Push ID, Website Push ID Certificate Private Key and its protection password will be asked while you are creating your website by using <a href="https://dashboard.frizbit.com" target="_blank">Frizbit Dashboard.</a>

 # Installation
 ## Fully https websites